 Learning to Look

-Over the course of multiple visits in the classroom and museum, students develop careful looking and thinking skills as they work together through facilitated discussions to decode diverse works of art.
+Over the course of multiple visits in the classroom and the Museum, students develop careful looking and thinking skills as they work together through facilitated discussions to decode diverse works of art.
 Each session will focus on a different sub-theme: symbols, pattern, narrative, or materials.